What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 - You finalize — pick the best viable date, confirm, and export to Google Calendar or .ICS.

-The organizer sees the quorum status update live as votes arrive.
-No manual counting.
-No spreadsheet.
-No "wait, do we have enough for Saturday?" in the group chat at 10pm the night before.
+The organizer sees quorum status update live as votes arrive.
+No manual counting, no spreadsheet, no "wait, do we have enough for Saturday?" in the group chat at 10pm the night before.

 Getting Started

-Quorum scheduling is available in Tabletop Time for free — no account required for you or your players.
+Quorum scheduling is free in Tabletop Time — no account required for you or your players.

 Create your first quorum-scheduled event →